Trenčín – St Michael’s Charnel House

 History

-Charnel house was built in the second half of the fifteenth century, as a morgue near the parish church.
-The back wall was originally linked with the fortifications of the city.
-At the beginning of the 16th century, the upper part was built, which after the church fire in 1528, served as a chapel and served as a place of worship until the temple was repaired.
-In 1560, as a result of the Turkish threat, it was transformed into an arsenal.
-Later the building was abandoned, and after reconstruction in 1973-1988 it was handed over to the Trenčín Museum.
+Charnel house was built in the second half of the 14th century as a mortuary and chapel for the nearby parish church, which was first recorded in documents in 1324.
+At the turn of the 15th and 16th centuries, it was thoroughly rebuilt.
+It was raised by a second floor, which after the fire of the church in 1528 served as a chapel and a place of worship until the church was repaired.
+In 1559, as a result of the Turkish threat, the charnel house was turned into an arsenal.
+Later, the building was abandoned, and after reconstruction in 1973-1988, it was handed over to the Trenčín Museum.

 Architecture